Matthews Arena - Northeastern Huskies Hockey

 Fans 4

-Husky fans can be a fickle lot, avoiding less glamourous matchups while packing the old barn for marquee matchups.
+Husky fans can be a fickle lot, avoiding less glamourous matchups while packing the old barn for marquee games.
 Average attendance in recent seasons numbers about 3,300 fans per game, placing Northeastern right in the middle of all Division One hockey schools in the country.
+Of course, as the days dwindle for Matthews Arena, this will become one of the tougher tickets in town.

 Northeastern’s membership in Hockey East guarantees that many of the school’s local rivals will visit Matthews Arena every year.
 These games are well attended, with the proximity of the teams in the conference guaranteeing a solid turnout by visiting fans.
 When Matthews Arena is full, there is an incredible atmosphere in the old barn.